GaboMendez/ShopsRUs/README.md

 ## Configure app

-If you want set up locally you can follow these steps, you can also use `Thunder Client`(https://www.thunderclient.com/) to test, get the json config in `/app/config/ShopsRU_RestCollection.json` and download it to import the Collection API.
+If you want set up locally you can follow these steps, you can also use `Thunder Client`(https://www.thunderclient.com/) to test all the end-points, get the json config in `/app/config/ShopsRU_RestCollection.json` and download it to import the Collection API.

 <p aling="left">
   <img src="https://i.ibb.co/wKcCmJL/Rest-Collection.png" width="30%" />